maoschanz/gedit-plugin-markdown_preview/README.md

 - search in the preview
 - open links and images

-This works for Markdown files, and theorically HTML files too.
+This works for Markdown files, and theoretically HTML files too.

 ### Exporting